-- Curriculum - ACGME letters of notification, including citations, Areas for Improvement, and comments - Quality and safety of patient care - Aggregate resident and faculty well-being; recruitment and retention; workforce diversity, including graduate medical education staff and other relevant academic community members; engagement in quality improvement and patient safety; and scholarly activity - ACGME Resident and Faculty Survey results - Aggregate resident Milestones evaluations, and achievement on in-training examinations (where applicable), board pass and certification rates, and graduate performance. - Aggregate faculty evaluation and professional development

-- 5.5.f.
-The Program Evaluation Committee must evaluate the program's mission and aims, strengths, areas for improvement, and threats.
-(Core) - 5.5.g.
-The Annual Program Evaluation, including the action plan, must be distributed to and discussed with the residents and the members of the teaching faculty, and be submitted to the DIO.
-(Core) - 5.5.h.
-The program must complete a Self-Study and submit it to the DIO.
-(Core)
+- Curriculum - ACGME letters of notification, including citations, Areas for Improvement, and comments - Quality and safety of patient care - Aggregate resident and faculty well-being; recruitment and retention; engagement in quality improvement and patient safety; and scholarly activity - ACGME Resident and Faculty Survey results - Aggregate resident Milestones evaluations, and achievement on in-training examinations (where applicable), board pass and certification rates, and graduate performance. - Aggregate faculty evaluation and professional development - 5.5.f.
+The Program Evaluation Committee must evaluate the program's mission and aims, strengths, areas for improvement, and threats. ^(Core) - 5.5.g.
+The Annual Program Evaluation, including the action plan, must be distributed to and discussed with the residents and the members of the teaching faculty, and be submitted to the DIO. ^(Core)